SirPepe/ornament/Readme.md

 a type-safe wrapper.

-Making the `@subscribe()` decorator type-safe for use with events is a gnarly operation.
+Making the `@subscribe()` decorator type-safe for use with events is a gnarly prospect.
 Given an event target and an event name, the decorator can't know what type of event the method must expect.
 Therefore the following is possible by default: